 The primary costs will be associated with both aircraft operator and airport staff time required for reporting and tracking activities.
-The magnitude of this effort will be a function of the incremental effort beyond that required by existing AC 120-60 reporting activities, the number of reporting entities, the complexity of the data being reported, and the types of data analyses and summary reporting required.
+The magnitude of this effort will be a function of the incremental effort beyond that required by existing AC 120-60B reporting activities, the number of reporting entities, the complexity of the data being reported, and the types of data analyses and summary reporting required.

 Capital costs for electronic instrumentation to measure, record, and report aircraft deicer use can be substantial.
-As of 2017 the cost ranges from \$15,000-\$20,000 per deicing truck for an instrumentation package that includes flow count and telemetry.
+The Air Transport Association estimated a cost of \$11,000 per deicing truck for a comprehensive instrumentation package that includes a flowmeter, GPS positioning, outside air temperature sensor, nozzle sensor, and inline refractometer.